Steak pizzaiola or carne alla pizzaiola is a classic Italian dish featuring slices of beef or veal cooked in a delicious pizza sauce.

 - 1 teaspoon oregano

 - 4 thinly sliced top round steak, about 4 oz (120 g) each

 - Heat the extra-virgin olive oil and garlic in a large skillet over medium-low heat.

 - Add the tomatoes and crush them gently with a wooden spoon.
 Season with oregano, cover with a lid, and cook for 10 minutes over low heat, stirring often.

 - Add the steaks to the skillet and cook for 5 minutes (or more depending on the thickness of the meat).

 - Turn the meat halfway through the cooking time.
-Once ready, remove the steak pizzaiola from the heat, discard the garlic, season with extra oregano and extra-virgin olive oil, and serve.
+Once ready, remove the pan from the heat, discard the garlic, season your steak pizzaiola with extra oregano and extra-virgin olive oil if you like, and serve.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.